 The interest rate on these deposits is paid quarterly and the interest rate will be determined by the government on an annual basis.
-The rate of interest for this scheme was 5% in 2018-19.
+The rate of interest for this scheme is 8.2% in 2023.

 - The maximum investment that can be made in SCSS is Rs 15 lakh for an individual and Rs 30 lakh for a joint account.

 - Investment in NRI accounts is also subject to the same limit of Rs 30 lakh per person, with an upper limit of Rs 50 lakh per family.

 - In addition to the above, an individual can also invest Rs 1 lakh in foreign currency convertible bonds (FCCBs) and another Rs 2 lakh in Indian Depository Receipts (IDRs).